 Rages in your mind.
 Backing up,

-Online or with B2, choose; aye, there’s the rub.
+Online or with Backblaze B2, choose; aye, there’s the rub.

 The Status Quo

 If you think “cloud storage” is techie-poetic metaphor to describe a stormy sky, then the status quo may be for you.
-For you, Backblaze Personal Backup has quietly and efficiently been backing up the data on your PC or Mac, you don’t even notice that Backblaze is there.
+For you, Backblaze Personal Backup has quietly and efficiently been backing up the data on your PC or Mac; you don’t even notice that Backblaze is there.
 It is set-and-forget and that’s just the way you want it.
-If this is you then you’re probably getting all the B2 you need in your multi-vitamin.
+If this is you, then you’re probably getting all the Backblaze B2 you need in your multi-vitamin.

-You use Backblaze Personal Backup and you’ve read the B2 blog posts but you’re still not sure what you can do with B2.
-After all you’re a dentist, not a developer.
-Here’s how you can have some fun with B2.
-Sign in to Backblaze and make sure B2 is enabled.
-There’s a nice Web GUI (Graphical User Interface) that will get you B2-ing in minutes.
+You use Backblaze Personal Backup and you’ve read the Backblaze B2 blog posts, but you’re still not sure what you can do with Backblaze B2.
+After all, you’re a dentist, not a developer.
+Here’s how you can have some fun with B2 Cloud Storage.
+Sign in to Backblaze and make sure B2 Cloud Storage is enabled.
+There’s a nice web GUI that will get you Backblaze B2-ing in minutes.
 Start by creating a bucket and make it public.
 Then use the drag-and-drop feature to upload your favorite photo or video.
 Click on the “info” icon and copy the URL of your file and share it with your family and friends for them to view and save on their computer or mobile device.
-Easy, and it won’t affect Backblaze Personal Backup which will continue doing it’s backup thing.
+Easy, and it won’t affect Backblaze Personal Backup, which will continue doing its backup thing.

 Stash What Matters

 You dutifully saved every video you’ve shot in the last 13 years.
 There are 51 external hard drives piled high in your closet threatening to topple over at any moment.
-Out of all those video files there are a couple of dozen that you just can’t lose.
-How about using the Web GUI to store those must-keep videos on B2.
-To start, create a bucket then find the critical videos you want to save forever and upload them to your new B2 bucket.
-Once you’re done you’ll have a copy in the cloud of just the keepsakes you want and best of all it will only cost you $0.005/GB a month store them – actually less as the first 10GB of B2 cloud storage is free.
+Out of all those video files, there are a couple of dozen that you just can’t lose.
+How about using the web GUI to store those must-keep videos on B2 Cloud Storage.
+To start, create a bucket, then find the critical videos you want to save forever and upload them to your new B2 Cloud Storage bucket.
+Once you’re done, you’ll have a copy in the cloud of just the keepsakes you want, and best of all, it will only cost you $0.005/GB a month store them—actually less as the first 10GB of B2 Cloud Storage is free.

-If the following makes any sense to you then you might find the B2 CLI interesting:
+If the following makes any sense to you, then you might find the B2 Cloud Storage CLI interesting:

 $ b2 authorize_account ab01cd02ef03 a01b02c03d04e05f06a07b08b09c10d11e12f13a